RAF Sutton on Hull: Post war

 In 1947, one of the buildings on the camp was broken into and various items were discovered to be missing.
 Due to the harmful nature of the missing items (phosphorus grenades, tear gas generators and chloropicrin), the local police actually took to the streets with loudhailers warning of the inherent danger of the missing items and appealing for their return.

-After the School of Fire Fighting was relocated, the site was finally closed and most of the estate was sold off to Hull Corporation in 1961.
+After the School of Fire Fighting was relocated, the site was finally closed and most of the estate was sold off to Hull Corporation in 1961, however, some of the housing was kept as military families quarters for those working at RAF Holmpton.

 Only No 3505 FCU and the RAF School of Fire Fighting were issued with approved badges.
 RAF Sutton on Hull just displayed whichever command or group that it resided under at that time.

 Modern day

 The site of the Balloon Centre is now part of the Bransholme estate.
 The Bransholme estate is believed to be the largest Council estate in Yorkshire.
 The main gates to the base were re-hung at Hull East Park and renovated in 1999 to commemorate the 60th anniversary of the site being opened.